stemolti/ng-get-started/README.md

   Angular registers its own providers with every injector, for services that Angular defines.

   You can register your own providers for services that your application needs.

+  # HttpCLient
+  Servers often return data in the form of a stream.
+Streams are useful because they make it easy to transform the returned data and make modifications to the way you request that data.
+Angular HttpClient is a built-in way to fetch data from external APIs and provide them to your application as a stream.

+  **HttpCLient** performs HTTP requests.
+This service is available as an injectable class, with methods to perform HTTP requests.
+Each request method has multiple signatures, and the return type varies based on the signature that is called (mainly the values of observe and responseType).

+    * In app.module.ts, import HttpClientModule from the @angular/common/http package at the top of the file with the other imports.

+    * To register Angular's HttpClient providers globally, add **HttpClientModule** to the AppModule **@NgModule()** imports array.

+  # Async
+  The async pipe returns the latest value from a stream of data and continues to do so for the life of a given component.
+When Angular destroys that component, the async pipe automatically stops.

+  The async pipe *subscribes* to an **Observable** or **Promise** and returns the latest value it has emitted.

+  When a new value is emitted, the async pipe marks the component to be checked for changes.
+When the component gets destroyed, the async pipe *unsubscribes* automatically to avoid potential memory leaks.

+  When the reference of the expression changes, the async pipe automatically unsubscribes from the old Observable or Promise and subscribes to the new one.